Seaweed: Food

-Seaweed is consumed across the world, particularly in East Asia, e.g., Japan, China, Korea, Taiwan and Southeast Asia, e.g. Brunei, Singapore, Thailand, Burma, Cambodia, Vietnam, Indonesia, the Philippines, and Malaysia, as well as in South Africa, Belize, Peru, Chile, the Canadian Maritimes, Scandinavia, South West England, Ireland, Wales, Hawaii and California, and Scotland.
+Seaweed is consumed across the world, particularly in East Asia, e.g., Japan, China, Korea,and Southeast Asia, e.g. Brunei, Singapore, Thailand, Burma, Cambodia, Vietnam, Indonesia, the Philippines, and Malaysia, as well as in South Africa, Belize, Peru, Chile, the Canadian Maritimes, Scandinavia, South West England, Ireland, Wales, Polynesia (known as limu or rimu), California, and Scotland.

 Gim (김, Korea), nori (海苔, Japan) and zicai (紫菜, China) are sheets of dried Porphyra used in soups, sushi or onigiri (rice balls).
 Gamet in the Philippines, from dried Pyropia, is also used as a flavoring ingredient for soups, salads and omelettes.
 Chondrus crispus ('Irish moss' or carrageenan moss) is used in food additives, along with Kappaphycus and Gigartinoid seaweed.
 Porphyra is used in Wales to make laverbread (sometimes with oat flour).
 In northern Belize, seaweed is mixed with milk, nutmeg, cinnamon and vanilla to make "dulce" ("sweet").

 Alginate, agar and carrageenan are gelatinous seaweed products collectively known as hydrocolloids or phycocolloids.
 Hydrocolloids are food additives.
 The food industry exploits their gelling, water-retention, emulsifying and other physical properties.
 Agar is used in foods such as confectionery, meat and poultry products, desserts and beverages and moulded foods.
 Carrageenan is used in salad dressings and sauces, dietetic foods, and as a preservative in meat and fish, dairy items and baked goods.

 Seaweeds are used as animal feeds.
 They have long been grazed by sheep, horses and cattle in Northern Europe, even though their nutritional benefits are questionable.
 Their protein content is low and their heavy metal content is high, especially for arsenic and iodine, which are respectively toxic and nutritious.

 They are valued for fish production.
 Adding seaweed to livestock feed can substantially reduce methane emissions from cattle, but only from their feedlot emissions.
 As of 2021, feedlot emissions account for 11% of overall emissions from cattle.